jasper-zanjani/notes/docs/Coding/Rust.md

 >
 > &mdash;Tim McNamara

-Rust offers **zero-cost abstractions**, where using the abstraction imposes no addition runtime overhead.
+Rust offers **zero-cost abstractions**, where using the abstraction imposes no additional runtime overhead.

 #### Documentation